ResearchObject/ro-tutorials/01-creating/README.md

-Alternatively we can use [rawgit.com](http://rawgit.com/), which persists a versioned copy of the GitHub file on its content-delivery
+Alternatively we can use [rawgit.com](http://rawgit.com/), which persists a versioned copy of the GitHub file on its content-delivery network, and also provides the correct Content-Type.
-network:

 [https://cdn.rawgit.com/ResearchObject/ro-tutorials/9228550315a6f9a2b969abd19003b5e1ec1837e1/01-creating/rawdata5.csv](https://cdn.rawgit.com/ResearchObject/ro-tutorials/9228550315a6f9a2b969abd19003b5e1ec1837e1/01-creating/rawdata5.csv)

-Now we have achieved a versioned and unchanging URI that resolves directly to the CSV.
+Now we have achieved a versioned and unchanging URI that resolves directly to the CSV and opens nicely in our spreadsheet software.
 We have done that at the cost of relying on a third-party provider.

 You will face similar challenges when linking to resources on cloud services